NickPiperno/TuneTok/docs/project-info/DOCUMENTATION_INDEX.md

 - [Codebase Best Practices](codebase-best-practices.md) - Best practices for maintaining the codebase.
 - [Tech Stack Rules](tech-stack-rules.md) - Rules and guidelines regarding the technology stack.
 - [Theme Rules](theme-rules.md) - Guidelines for the project's visual theme.
 - [UI Rules](ui-rules.md) - User interface design and implementation guidelines.

+## AI Integration

+This project uses LangChain for AI capabilities.
+The integration is configured to work with OpenAI's API services.
+Key components:

+- LangChain for AI chain operations
+- OpenAI API integration
+- Environment-based configuration

+For setup instructions and API key configuration, see the AI setup section in the project overview.